Tag Archive | healthy greens

 Continuing To Fill the Trench

-I added more materials to the trench, including about 200 pounds of coarse (large-grained) sand, more oak leaves and leaf litter, purchased planting mix, and the excavated soil.
-Mixing the materials rather than layering them produces a medium that drains consistently through the soil profile.
+I added more materials to the trench, including about 200 pounds of coarse (large-grained) sand, more oak leaves and leaf litter, purchased planting mix, and some of the excavated soil.
+Mixing the materials rather than layering them produces a medium that drains consistently.
+Although there are different materials deep in the soil compared to those near the surface, the presence of native clay soil throughout the soil profile ensures consistent drainage.

 Organic matter decomposes in the soil, thanks to the huge populations of microbes thriving in organically rich soil.
 Living microorganisms fare much better when we don’t regularly add chemical products.